thedojoseries/kubernetes/README.md

 * Users API: **slalomdojo/users-api**
 * Zipkin: **openzipkin/zipkin** (this image will not change)

-Go in each `deployment.yaml` and change the image accordingly.
+Open all `deployment.yaml` files and change the images accordingly.

 ## Definition of Done